 You might like...

 Schizostylis deserves to be much better known for its ability to bloom in autumn and puts on a good show despite worsening weather.
 The plants resemble small clumps of fragile gladioli with long thin foliage and upright flower-spikes, each topped by several flowers like wide open crocus.
-This variety has pale-pink flowers, 5cm (2in) across.
+Schizostylis coccinea 'Jennifer' has pale-pink flowers, 5cm (2in) across.
 Grow it in small clumps to make a really impressive display.
 Blooms also last well as cut flowers.
-The RHS has awarded this plant its prestigious Award ofn Garden Merit.
+The RHS has awarded this plant its prestigious Award of Garden Merit.

 Plant type: Summer/autumn blooming bulb